 The fact that Fujicolor Industrial 100 isn’t commonly available, depending on where you live, makes it more desirable for me.

 I like how its sold in bulk only in its native Japan, although some shops will break up the bricks and let you buy smaller quantities of rolls.
-Sellers on eBay certainly will.
+Sellers on eBay and the folks at Analogue Wonderland certainly will.

 I also like the minimal green and white packaging and lack of advertising, which both add to the B2B feeling of the stock.

 There’s no telling how long this film will continue to be available given who its manufacturer is, so picking some up soon might be a good idea if you want to try it.

 If you can’t find it where you are and aren’t heading out to Asia any time soon, fear not.